LeoLee0403/Thesis/readme_operation.md

             - Time2 ...
 IP ingest_ip >  VPN_ip ... ack **num** ...
             - if num_t == num, then pair the two packets and compute the RTT of this pair is Time2 - Time1, and finally get the minimum RTT between all pairs, and then pass the RTT to make adjustment to get the adjusted RTT2.
     - a_main.sh
-        - To get the RTT of all pair between 82 VPN and 60 ingest server in my experiment.
+        - To get the RTT of all pairs between 82 VPN and 60 ingest server in my experiment.
 First we use the script to convert the pcapfile to text file for easy operation.
 - /txtfile
     - a_main.sh
-        - After the conversion, the for loop will **bash lcompute.sh** to compute the RTT between each VPN and each ingest server, but the RTT include the RTT1.
+        - After the conversion, the for loop will do **lcompute.sh** to compute the RTT between each VPN and each ingest server, but the RTT include the RTT1.
 So we run **a_get_adjusted_RTT.sh** to minus RTT1 from the RTT, and it will also adjust the RTT to nonnegative value.
         -  `xdg-open RTT2_VPNs.ods` to get the RTT2
     - lcompute.sh
         - timestamp.txt